SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-23-jnj-revenant.md

 <img src="{{ site.baseurl }}/images/2021-04-23-jnj-revenant-acip-variants.jpg" width="400" height="219" alt="ACIP: variants in the US" title="ACIP: variants in the US" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 <img src="{{ site.baseurl }}/images/2021-04-23-jnj-revenant-acip-benefits.jpg" width="400" height="449" alt="ACIP: COVID-19 benefits and TTS risks" title="ACIP: COVID-19 benefits and TTS risks" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-The last speaker, Oliver, had [the best presentation (well worth your time)](https://www.cdc.gov/vaccines/acip/meetings/downloads/slides-2021-04-23/06-COVID-Oliver-508.pdf).
+The last speaker, Sara Oliver, had [the best presentation (well worth your time)](https://www.cdc.gov/vaccines/acip/meetings/downloads/slides-2021-04-23/06-COVID-Oliver-508.pdf).
 They went on for a bit about their "Evidence to Recommendations framework", which apparently is a semi-formal method for making policy recommendations based on the evidence of adverse events.
 Seems like a good thing to have, given that we want to